fleurspirituelles/eggcellent-management-interface/README.md

 - We look forward to your involvement in this exciting project! 🥚

 That's it!
 You're now ready to explore and work with the QSMP Eggs Web Interface project.
 Enjoy managing your QSMP eggs!

+### Acknowledgments

+We would like to acknowledge the QSMP community and the valuable resources they have provided, including the [QSMP Eggs Wiki](https://qsmp.fandom.com/wiki/Eggs), which offers in-depth information about QSMP eggs.
+This project is inspired by the fascinating world of QSMP and its unique egg management.

+We also extend our appreciation to the open-source community for their contributions and tools that have made this project possible.

+Thank you to everyone who has supported and contributed to this project!

+*Rest in peace, Juanaflippa.*

 ### License